craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 The Grand Chamber is centered on a large communal table, surrounded by a dozen stone chairs.
 Opposing the set of double doors, a large stone throne sits at the head of the table.
 The table is not set.

 The Grand Chamber has an open-ceiling.
-Above the entrance to the Chamber, a seating balcony looks over the Grand Chamber.
+Above the entrance to the Chamber, a seating balcony on *Level Two* looks over the Grand Chamber.

 #### Kitchen, Bottom
 The Kitchen is comparably smaller than the [[#Grand Chamber]], although a familiar rectangular shape.
-A door leads to a hall connecting the Kitchen to the [[#Grand Chamber]]
+A door leads to a hall connecting the Kitchen and the [[#Grand Chamber]].

 #### Workshops
 #### Servant Quarters